nicozumarraga/light-mcp-agents/README.md

 # 🚀 Light MCP Agents

-### ⏰ TL;DR
+### ⏳ TL;DR ⌛️
-Build and share multi-Agent workflows with MCP capabilities in less than 5 minutes with minimal code!
+Build and share composable MCP-powered multi-Agent workflows in less than 5 minutes with minimal code!

 ## What is it?